zain-qubit/docker-pure-ftpd/Readme.md

 ```
 /usr/sbin/pure-ftpd # path to pure-ftpd executable
+--verboselog (logs all actions to either /var/log/messages or a separate pureftpd.log)
+--tls=1 (clients can connect either the traditional way or through an
+SSL/TLS layer)
+-p 50000:50009 (open a port range to the FTP server)
--c 50 # --maxclientsnumber (no more than 50 people at once)
+-c 5 # --maxclientsnumber (no more than 5 people at once)
 -C 10 # --maxclientsperip (no more than 10 requests from the same ip)
 -l puredb:/etc/pure-ftpd/pureftpd.pdb # --login (login file for virtual users)
 -E # --noanonymous (only real users)